Business 5 de September - Read on 10 min

 Investment: Here, it is important to look at the investment not only financially, but also as the time needed to correct the issue, the level of expertise of the team needed to act on the demand and, obviously, the equivalent budget needed to correct it.

 It is good to remember that some actions can even pay for themselves!
-For example if one of their direct consequences is an increase in the sales metrics, a decrease in costs, etc.
+For example, if one of their direct consequences is an increase in the sales metrics, a decrease in costs, etc. Also, read the article “Is your fashion e-commerce bottom line negatively impacted with exchanges and returns?
+Check out these suggestions?

 This is also the conclusion we found when talking to Miik, a Canadian women’s fashion e-commerce, that is using our Size & Fit Advisor.